List of Friday the 13th characters: Vicki

-Victoria "Vicki" Sanders is a waitress at Joey B.'s diner, Vicki was a friend of Randy, Jessica, and Steven.
+Vicki is a waitress at Joey B.'s diner, Vicki was a friend of Randy, Jessica, and Steven.
 Vicki was often critical of Joey's actions, such as the "Jason is dead" burger and only closing the diner until noon to honor the death of fellow waitress Diana.
 Vicki was the one to tell Jessica that Steven was the one suspected of murdering Diana.
 When a Jason-possessed Robert attacked the diner, Vicki attempted to kill Jason with a double-barreled shotgun.
 Jason impaled Vicki on an iron rod, before crushing her head.